 It goes without saying that getting stuck in a hot car is no fun at all.
 Even with air conditioning, a radio and a ready supply of water, it can be a total pain, so it’s always a good idea to prepare yourself, your car and your route before setting off.

 With that in mind, here’s the SDFL guide to staying cool on a hot day.

-Check your car Basic checks before you set out can save a world of pain if your car breaks down during the journey.
-As a minimum, check the engine oil, coolant and screen-wash levels are correct.
-Additionally, check the car’s tyres for tread and pressure – and don’t forget to make sure you have enough fuel too.
+Basic checks before you set out can save a world of pain if your car breaks down during the journey.
+As a minimum, check the engine oil, coolant and screenwash levels are correct.
+Additionally, check the car’s tyres for tread and pressure – and do not forget to make sure you have enough fuel too.
 Running out of fuel is one of the most common causes of breakdown on the UK’s motorway network.

-Drink In general you should always look to stop in a safe place before you eat and drink.
+In general, you should always look to stop in a safe place before you eat and drink.
 Avoid getting over-tired or dehydrated; take frequent breaks from driving to rest, drink and eat.
-These breaks won’t add much to your journey time, but they’ll help to keep up your concentration levels while you’re driving.
+These breaks will not add much to your journey time, but they’ll help to keep up your concentration levels while you’re driving.

 You can get more top tips and advice on driving in all kinds of conditions by visiting the SDFL shop and picking up a copy of The Official DVSA Guide to Driving – the essential skills.